 This Perm can be ridden with the eBrevet.
 Even as 'just' a 50km ride, it offers a few hours pleasant dalliance in the Cheshire lanes, and will count towards the Brevet 250 award from Audax UK.
 While you could complete this Perm in just about 50km as a straight out and back, the route is much more interesting than that.
 'Interesting' means it becomes 64km.

-• a 'golden' pillar box to commemorate the gold medal achieved by Sarah Storey in the 2012 Olympics in the 500m Time Trial (that's half a kilometre for goodness sake!
-Many Audaxers wouldn't get out of bed for that, but to be fair, Sarah will no doubt have ridden many thousands of kilometres in preparation for that event, so she deserves our admiration and we shouldn't scoff.).
+• a 'golden' pillar box to commemorate the gold medal achieved by Sarah Storey in the 2012 Olympics for the 500m Time Trial (that's only half a kilometre but you've got to start long distance cycling somewhere.
+In fairness, Sarah will no doubt have ridden many thousands of kilometres in preparation for that event.
+Sarah is currently the Greater Manchester Cycling Commissioner.

 • a short bit of off-road cycling at the Hermitage just after Holmes Chapel, and another short stretch of bridleway at Chelford.

 • Jodrell Bank telescope (showing us what Long Distance truly is.
 To them, 100km is mere fraction of a light-millisecond.
 On the other hand there is decent cafe at their visitor centre).

 • lots of lovely Cheshire lanes and some delightful villages.

 The ride starts from Poynton, near Stockport.
 There is free parking at the public car park off Park Lane (near Waitrose - just make sure you park in one of the 'long-term' spaces otherwise you could receive a fine.